sherphy/taylor1s/README.md

+Just a super duper quick minimal UI 30 lines 1 hour project because no one believes I can identify a Taylor song within the first second
+Very extremely easy to change playlists, just chuck the spotify link in Had bigger plans to make this into a game where it checks your answer but didn't have time

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.